pCloud/pcloud-sdk-java/README.md

   - By default `Callback` methods will be called on an arbitrary thread, to control this behavior see `ApiClient.Builder.callbackExecutor(Executor)`

 #### Reusing `Call` instances:
- - A 'Call' instance should be used only once, that is any further call to `Call.execute()` or 'Call.enqueue()' after the se have been called for an object instance, will lead to a runtime exception.
+ - A 'Call' instance should be used only once, that is any further call to `Call.execute()` or 'Call.enqueue()' after the former have been already called, will lead to a runtime exception.
  - Calls can be reused by calling `Call.clone()` that will create a new, identical object, that can be used to make a new API request.
 ```java
 Call<RemoteFolder> newCall = call.clone();